pringlized/gnodoist-gnome-shell-extension/README.md

 #### Note:
 * Tested on Gnome Shell 3.24.2
-* It has not yet been submitted to the Gnome Shell extension directory.
+* It has not been submitted to the Gnome Shell extension directory yet.
 * Extension updates automatically every 5 minutes.

 #### Issues: